RimzhimTewari/cadd-capstone-molecular-docking/results/structure_prediction/README.md

 I submitted the FASTA sequence to the AlphaFold Server to generate a structure prediction.

-The model returned high confidence for most parts of the protein, while a few more flexible sections showed lower confidence.
+The predicted structure showed good confidence for most regions of the protein.
+Some flexible loop regions had comparatively lower confidence, which is commonly seen in structure prediction.

 ### Predicted Structure